 Man has reached the point where his impact on the climate can be as significant as nature's.

 — D. James Baker, administrator of the U.S. National Oceanic and Atmospheric Administration

 I am a skeptic...Global warming has become a new religion.

 — Nobel Prize winner for Physics, Ivar Giaever

 — Miklós Zágoni, physicist and environmental researcher

 It used to be controversial whether smoking caused lung cancer, it used to be controversial whether HIV caused AIDS.
 Now, there are a few mavericks who deny those things.
-In the case of climate change, I think the debate is going the same way in that there is a strong consensus that it is a serious matter.

 — Lord Martin Rees, Royal Society president and Astronomer Royal of Great Britain

 Global warming causing climate change may be the ultimate issue that unites us all.